 If you have a list of subscribers in different time zones and want to schedule your message at a specific time based on where the contact is located, you can use the TZO optimization feature.

-TZO identifies customers' time zone by IP address.
+TZO identifies customers' time zones by IP address.
 The IP addresses can be collected only via Omnisend signup forms.
 So, even if you import country property for your contacts, TZO won't work in this case.
-If your contacts are missing IP addresses, emails will be sent based on your store time zone.
+If your contacts are missing IP addresses, emails will be sent based on your store's time zone.

 Gmail limits the total file size of your email messages, including text, images, and any tracking codes or HTML-based components.
-The size increases with the email's number of items, text, and other components.
-Using a lot of different text styles increases the size as well.
+The size increases with the number of items, text, and other components.
+Using many different text styles also increases the size.

 We always recommend testing your message with a real email to yourself and adjusting the copy as needed.
 A good rule of thumb is to keep your message below 102KB.